tomatillodesign/bookshelf/README.md

 # Bookshelf 📘

-Interactive shelves for tracking books you've read and what you're going to read next.
+Interactive shelves for tracking books you've already read and what you're going to read next.

 ## Objective